Skip to content

 Understanding Stochastic Indicator Parameters

-To really get a handle on the Stochastic indicator for improving your trading on a 1-minute chart, you should know about its main parts: %K, %D, and smoothing periods.
+To get a handle on the Stochastic indicator for improving your trading on a 1-minute chart, you should know about its main parts: %K, %D, and smoothing periods.

 On a quick-moving chart, it’s important to set up your indicator to quickly pick up on real changes in price, but not so fast that it reacts to every little fluctuation, which could lead you into whipsaw trading.